 Wow, what a view.
 Totally unexpected, and dramatic.
 I could see for miles.
 I took a picture, but it doesn’t really give the total effect.
 I was delighted, and it was well worth the effort.

 I saw on my Twitter feed a post about how people with MS have less taste and smell compared with non-MS’ers.
 I checked out the post and loved the suggestion that you add colour, texture and extra spices and herbs to give your meal an extra zing.
 Kind of a compensation for not being able to taste properly.
 (This is the post) I was surprised, and dismayed, that number 4 on the list was to add MSG (monosodium glutamate) to your meal as a flavour enhancer.

 We have MS, a chronic disease where our bodies are attacking us.
 They are advising that we add a chemical to our meal, instead of all natural food.
 Totally crazy.
 Since I have been diagnosed there have been many different diets suggested, from the Swank diet to Terry Wahls diet.
 They all have the common thread of no additives and only eat unprocessed food.
 NO CHEMICALS.
 Shameful that this is on the internet.

 During the week I did find a very tasty recipe for a vegetarian paella.
 (Here is the recipe).
 I used turmeric instead of saffron to give that special yellow colour.
-I couldn’t find artichoke hearts, so I used green beans and asparagus.
-I was very happy with the result.
+As I couldn’t find artichoke hearts, I used green beans and asparagus.
+The result was tasty, and I will make this meal again.